Kortney Lapeyrolerie (they/them) – Iselin, NJ

 Constellation Doula Care

-Harley is a full-spectrum doula in who offers emotional, physical, and informational support to people experiencing pregnancy, birth, postpartum, abortion and loss.
-They work with their co-doula, Wren Lansky (they/she), to support clients in Central Vermont and beyond.
+Harley is a full-spectrum doula and childbirth educator who offers emotional, physical, and informational support to people experiencing pregnancy, birth, postpartum, abortion and loss.
+They support clients in Central Vermont and beyond through their practice, Constellation Doula Care, and through The Doula Project of Washington County Mental Health.

 Shannon Brenner (she/they) – Casco, ME